FAIR2-for-research-software/Documentation/episodes/docstrings.md

 We learned about functions in an earlier module.
 Functions help us to break our code into smaller units that have a single purpose.
 By documenting those functions effectively, we aim to explain that purpose to future users and maintainers of that code.
 We also need to describe all the expected inputs and outputs of the function.

-We describe functions by using a feature of many programming languages called documentation strings, usually abbreviated to docstring.
+We describe functions by using a feature of many programming languages called documentation strings, usually abbreviated to **docstring**.
+A documentation string is a piece of text that describes that piece of code and helps people to use it.

 To make a docstring, we put a string as the first line of a function (or other object.)
 For example, for a simple Python function that calculates the sum of two numbers: